Property Advice on Making an Offer on a House in NI

 Here are some helpful pointers:

-- Remember the three most important valuation factors are location, location and location!
+- Remember some of the most important valuation factors are location, location and location!

 - Normally the price of a property has a certain amount of leeway built into it so it is usual to initially offer less than the asking price unless the market is buoyant and you want to try and quickly agree a deal.